ctsaitsao/skateboard-squad/README.md

 <img src="media/motor.png" width="300">

 Two Roboteq MBL1660 brushless DC motor controllers would be use to control the powerful motors.
 They provide numerous advanced control modes — which include torque and speed control — but its position control modes (Closed Loop Position Relative, Closed Loop Count Position, Closed Loop Position Tracking) would've been used for this project.
+The `tiva_roboteq` folder contains code for communicating between the Tiva and the two Roboteqs.

 <img src="media/roboteq.png" width="400">